Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Main Results

 \subsection{An Impossibility Result on the Tail Decay Rate}

-Theorem \ref{thm:multi} shows that SA with multiplicative noise is able to achieve an $\tilde{\mathcal{O}}(1/k)$ rate of convergence with a super-polynomial tail.
-One may ask if sub-Gaussian (or sub-exponential) tail is achievable.
-In this section, we show that it is impossible to obtain a general sub-exponential tail bound whenever we only obtain a super-polynomial one.
+Theorem \ref{thm:multi} shows that SA with multiplicative noise in general is able to achieve an $\tilde{\mathcal{O}}(1/k)$ convergence rate with a Weibull tail.
+One may ask if a sub-Gaussian (or a sub-exponential) tail is achievable.
+In this section, we show in the following example that it is impossible to obtain a general sub-exponential tail bound whenever we only obtain a Weibull one.